-- 1. If a student fails to report for a Teacher Detention, a Saturday Suspension will be assigned. - a) The teacher completes the top portion of the Discipline Referral, stating the reason for the detention and of the student's failure to report, and any actions taken by the teacher. - b).
-The teacher then sends the Discipline Report to the Dean of Students.
-The student will be subject to Saturday suspension. - 2.
-The administration will meet with the student to review the incident. - a).
-The student will sign the form to acknowledge the disciplinary action. - b).
-The parent will receive the original copy along with a letter regarding suspension.

-c).
-A copy of the discipline report with the administration action is entered into Aspen X2 so that a teacher may review the results of the offense in question.
+- 4. If a student fails to report for a Teacher Detention, a Saturday Suspension will be assigned. - i.
+The teacher completes the top portion of the Discipline Referral, stating the reason for the detention and of the student's failure to report, and any actions taken by the teacher. - b).
+The teacher then sends the Discipline Report to the Assistant Principal.
+The student will be subject to Saturday suspension. - 5.
+The administration will meet with the student to review the incident. - a.
+The student will sign the form to acknowledge the disciplinary action. - b.
+The parent will receive the original copy along with a letter regarding suspension - c.
+A copy of the discipline report with the administration action is entered into Powerschoolso that a teacher may review the results of the offense in question.

-APPENDIX B

-PROCEDURE FOR THE DISCIPLINE REFERRAL
+APPENDIX B: PROCEDURE FOR THE DISCIPLINE REFERRAL